A New Causal Decomposition Paradigm towards Health Equity: Related Work

 \textbf{In contrast}, our decomposition method, namely adjusted and unadjusted effects, can resolve the above defects in terms of \emph{policy implications} and \emph{identifiability}.
-Specifically, we define the adjusted effect as the difference between the advantaged and disadvantaged groups after equalizing the mediator's distribution, in the framework structural causal model (SCM) that serves intuitive exhibition of the difference from other definitions clearly.
-As the intervention on the mediator depends only on the exposure, it can include as many sources of disparity as possible, hence is endowed with more policy implications.
-Besides, equipped with SCM, we can translate the strong ignorability assumption into graph criterion for a set to be admissible (deconfound the mediator and the outcome).
-Inspired by this criterion, we can establish the theory and procedure to automatically identify the admissible sets among covariates, rather than assume without checking that the pre-specified covariates set are admissible by default.
-Such identifiability results can extend to other estimators, such as the recently proposed \citep{jackson2020meaningful} which let the mediator additionally condition on ``allowable" variables (the induced disparity is not considered to be unfair).
+Specifically, we define the adjusted effect as the difference between the advantaged and disadvantaged groups after equalizing the mediator's distribution, in the framework of structural causal models (SCMs) that serve an intuitive exhibition of the difference from other decomposition methods clearly.
+We show that our adjusted effect can well assess the disparity reduction after making an policy, by eliminating all sources of disparity.
+Besides, for identifiability, equipped with the back-door criterion in SCM, we establish the theory and the procedure to identify the admissible sets among covariates rather than presume by default that some pre-specified covariate sets are admissible.
+These results can extend to other estimators, such as \citep{jackson2020meaningful} which lets the mediator additionally condition on other variables.